rueedlinger/python-snippets/README.md

 ## Get started...
 To get started create a virtual environment and install the required packages.
-The following example shows how to crate an environment with _conda_ and Python 3.5 with the required packages.
+The following example shows how to create an environment with _conda_ and Python 3.5 with the required packages.

 ```bash